 What consultancy graduate schemes are on offer?

-Formal consultancy graduate schemes are provided by a number of large, well-known organisations such as Accenture, Deloitte, EY, Fujitsu, IBM, KPM and PwC.
+Formal consultancy graduate schemes are provided by a number of large, well-known organisations such as:

 As a graduate business consultant at Fujitsu, you'll help clients to use digital technology, develop client strategy, analyse data, drive effective change and optimise business processes.

-The majority of consulting graduate schemes aim to attract high academic achievers.
-Typically you'll need:
+Most consulting graduate schemes aim to attract high academic achievers.
+Typically, you'll need: